 Kancera reported results from a first of a series of planned studies that will examine whether Kancera's Fractalkine receptor antagonist can become an anticancer drug.
-In this collaborative study with Professor Mia Phillipson (Department of Medical Cell Biology, Uppsala University), KAND567 was tested in transgenic mice lacking CX3CR1, i.e. the target for KAND567.
+In this collaborative study with Professor Mia Phillipson (Department of Medical Cell Biology, Uppsala University), KAND567 was tested in two types of mice, one that carries a functional target for the substance (CX3CR1) and one that lacks CX3CR1.
 The results show that KAND567 selectively and effectively blocks the effect of Fractalkine signaling on e.g. macrophages, which are a type of immune cell.
 Independent research has shown that Fractalkine signaling in cancer contributes to the reprogramming of macrophages from being a threat to the tumor to aid the tumor.
 Thus, it may be desirable to block the effect of the Fractalkine signaling in cancer.

-Kancera has previously announced that the company owns an option to acquire exclusive rights to the Fractalkine project (excluding the therapeutic area respiratiory diseases) during an evaluation period of 24 months (from September 2015).
+Kancera has previously announced that the company owns an option to acquire exclusive rights to the Fractalkine project (excluding the therapeutic area respiratory diseases) during an evaluation period of 24 months (from September 2015).
 The project has now generated positive results in multiple disease models of cancer and pain.
 The results show desired treatment effects that are important for Kancera's further product development and commercialization of the project.
 The results will be published at a later date, in collaboration with the academic partners involved.
 In light of the positive results Kancera Board has decided to acquire the Fractalkine project.
 The acquisition will be carried out in connection with the completion of the ongoing transfer of results and know-how from Acturum and AstraZeneca to Kancera.
-Payment for the project to Acturum Life Science AB will be made into three steps by a total of 6,000,000 shares, of which the first payment is due at the submission of the application for authorization of a clinical trial after an approval by Kancera's shareholders.
+Payment for the project to Acturum Life Science AB will be made in three steps by a total of 6,000,000 shares, of which the first payment is due at the submission of the application for authorization of a clinical trial after an approval by Kancera's shareholders.
 In parallel, the company intends to validate a broader use of the drug candidate (KAND567) in order to demonstrate its full commercial potential.